Geomatics: Geomatic(s) engineering

 Geomatic(s) engineering is a rapidly developing engineering discipline which focuses on spatial information (i.e. information that has a location).
 The location is the primary factor used to integrate a very wide range of data for spatial analysis and visualization.
 Geomatics engineers design, develop, and operate systems for collecting and analyzing spatial information about the land, the oceans, natural resources, and manmade features.
-Geomatics engineers apply engineering principles to spatial information and implement relational data structures involving measurement sciences, thus using geomatics and acting as spatial information engineers.
-Geomatics engineers manage local, regional, national and global spatial data infrastructures.
-Geomatics engineering also involves aspects of Computer Engineering, Software Engineering and Civil Engineering.
+Geomatics engineers or geomatician apply engineering principles to spatial information and implement relational data structures involving measurement sciences, thus using geomatics and acting as spatial information engineers.
+They sit at the nexus of geography and computer science.
+A geomatician practices geomatics, by combining "geo", (the earth) with information and automation.